it-efarm/fullstack-engineering-challenge/README.md

 **Ignore this until you have solved Part 1.**

-Intersperse sponsored stories every 3 stories.
+Intersperse ads every 3 stories.

-Apparently, someone already implemented a function for this in `src/frontend/advertisement.ts`, but you may have to fix one or two things.
+- Apparently, someone already implemented a function for this in [src/frontend/advertisement.ts](./src/frontend/advertisement.ts), but you may have to fix one or two things.
+- You will have to start the backend in a separate terminal.

-The final order should look like:
+- The final story order should look like:

 ```
 story